Arial-Z/Romaji-Renamer/README.md

 ```
 bash path/to/romaji-renamer.sh
 ```
-You can also add it to CRON and make sure to run it before PMM (be careful it take a little time to run due to API limit rate)
+You can also add it to CRON and make sure to run it before Kometa (be careful it take a little time to run due to API limit rate)

 ### override-ID
-Some animes won't be matched and the metadata will be missing, you can see them error in the log, in PMM metadata files or plex directly<br/>
+Some animes won't be matched and the metadata will be missing, you can see them error in the log, in Kometa metadata files or plex directly<br/>
 Cause are missing MAL ID for the TVDB ID / IMDB ID<br/>
 #### Animes
 to fix animes ID you can create a request at https://github.com/Anime-Lists/anime-lists/<br/>